YTforestarmy/liburl/README.md

 # FOREST ARMY - libcurl Installation Guide

 ## Description
-This guide provides instructions on how to install and set up the `libcurl-impersonate-chrome.so.4` library on Termux for the Midas project.
+This guide provides instructions on how to install and set up the `libcurl-impersonate-chrome.so.4` library on Termux for the Airdrop Projects.

 ## Installation & Setup